TomAugspurger/google-open-buildings-example/README.md

 To avoid that, you could decompress the `.csv.gz` and set `blocksize=...` in the call to `read_csv`, where blocksize is some size in MB.
 You'd also need to adjust the regular expression to remove the `.gz`.

+Also, dask is writing one file per s2_cell per partition. `s2_cell` should be unique within partitions, so we should have just one per partition.
+Maybe because it's a categorical dtype?